totten/loco/doc/about.md

   support.
 It is easier to reproduce on additional workstations because it doesn't require any root/sudo/superuser privileges, and it generally doesn't rely on the host OS for configuration management.
 It just runs a couple processes as a regular user.

-* Stylistically, it's more like docker-compose -- one creates a per-project YAML dot-file.
+* Stylistically, it's more like docker-compose -- one creates a per-project YAML file.
 The file lists all the services you want, and these are glued together with a few environment variables.
 Your work is scoped to a specific project/folder -- and not the host OS.
 To cleanup, just delete the folder.
 To try out a variant of the config, just make a copy of the folder (or a branch of the git repo).